ampl/mp/doc/nl.rst

 This section describes the C++ API of an nl reader which is

-* Reusable: the reader can be used to process nl files in different ways not limited to a single problem representation
+* Reusable: the reader can be used to process nl files in different ways and not limited to a single problem representation
 * High performance: fast `mmap <http://en.wikipedia.org/wiki/Mmap>`_-based reader with `SAX <http://en.wikipedia.org/wiki/Simple_API_for_XML>`_-like API and no dynamic memory allocations in the common case